City, University of London are delighted to offer students exciting scholarship opportunities across the journalism department.

 In order to be eligible for this scholarship, students must:

-- Be able to demonstrate financial need through production of a case for support
+- Be able to demonstrate financial need through production of a case for support (You must have qualified for a Maintenance Loan during your Bachelor’s Degree)

 The Marjorie Deane Financial Journalism Foundation Scholarship